-- e) The Statement will be revised each time the Power Supply Charge is revised and will contain: - (1) The identification of the Service Classifications affected, and - (2) The date the Power Supply Charge becomes effective, and - (3) The month used to obtain the average cost of the Power Supply Charge, and - (4) The average cost of the Power Supply Charge in cents per kWh for the specified month, and - (5) The Rate in cents per kWh to Refund/Recover Overcollections/Undercollections of fuel and purchased power costs for the preceding periods, and - (6) The Power Supply Charge in cents per kWh.
+- g) The Statement will be revised each time the Power Supply Charge is revised and will contain: - (1) The identification of the Service Classifications affected, and - (2) The date the Power Supply Charge becomes effective, and - (3) The month used to obtain the average cost of the Power Supply Charge, and - (4) The Market Supply Charge, the Local Supply Charge, and the Power Supply Charge (Market Supply plus Local Supply) in cents per kWh.
+On the recommendation of The Department of Public Service, the Statement will also identify the value of the Merchant Function Charge which is included in the Market Supply Charge and subject to update from time to time.